dbrattli/Fable.Reaction/docs/fable.reaction/getting_started.rst

 Getting Started
 ===============

-To use Fable.Reaction you need to create an instance of a `StreamView`.
+To use Fable.Reaction you need to create an instance of a `streamComponent`.
-The `StreamView` works almost the same way as an Elmish application taking an initial model, a view and and update function.
+The `streamComponent` works almost the same way as an Elmish application taking an initial model, a view and and update function.
 In addition it takes a stream function that transforms the stream of dispatched messages before they reach the update function.